microsoft/pxt-arcade/docs/static/gamejam/rules.md

 ![A gardening game with a bee](/static/gamejam/img/demo-1.gif) | ![Defend the garden against bunnies!](/static/gamejam/img/demo-2.gif)

 ## Duration
-**Start:** June 1, 2020
+**Start:** Wednesday June 10, 2020
-**End:** June 30, 2020
+**End:** Wednesday July 1, 2020

-You will have a month to build and submit your games for the competition!
-For you procrastinators out there, we will accept games up until 11:59 PM (PDT) on June 30th.
+You will have 3 weeks to build and submit your games for the competition!
+For you procrastinators out there, we will accept games up until 11:59 PM PT on July 1st.

 ## Rules